shawnamckay/Sudoku-Generator/README.md

   that the board is still solvable every time it removes a square.

 The program then tests that there is likely only one solution to the game.

+To compile: javac *.java
+To run: java Main